olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 $$m_i = Dec(c_i, k) \oplus c_{i-1}$$

 For the initial block encrypting it uses special _initialization vector_ that have to be unique for every new encryption.
-If you use same initialization vectors for different encryptions it can cause same problems as in the ECB mode.
+If we use same initialization vectors for different encryptions it can cause same problems as in the ECB mode.

 Let's overview several approaches to generate the initialization vector.